TelenorStartIoT/tutorials/01-fipy-coap/README.md

    * Node.js
    * Visual Studio Code editor (VSCode editor)
    * Pymakr plugin in VSCode editor
+   + Make two changes in Global Settings in VSCode

 If you already have these programs on your computer you can jump straight to step 3.